 Compared to traditional learners, many younger kids with dyslexia are very delayed in writing.
 The reasons for this are poor spelling skills (spelling skills come after reading skills) and sometimes dysgraphia limits a child’s ability to physically write.

 I delay teaching writing while my kids are younger – say K-3 – although I do teach handwriting.
 In place of composition, we use narration – telling me what they are learning.
-When I feel they are ready, I have them narrate their ideas into our iPad using Dragon Anywhere (formerly Dragon Dictate), a free text-to-speech app that converts their words to text.
+When I feel they are ready, I have them narrate their ideas on our iPad using the built-in speech-to-text function.

-Because teaching composition is less of a priority in the early years, and because there is often not enough time, I delay teaching composition until about 4th grade.
+Because teaching composition is less of a priority in the early years, and because there is often not enough time, I delay teaching composition until anywhere between 4th-6th grade.

 Teaching Literature During the Elementary Years